yehonatan2020/ArchTitus/README.md

 This is a completely automated arch install of the KDE desktop environment on Arch Linux.
 Now though, the user has the abillity to choose their own desktop; GNOME, KDE, XFCE, MATE, BUDGIE, CINNAMON, DEEPIN, LXDE, OPENBOX, XFCE

-## Special Feature
-Network Manager is replaced with Connection Manager (connman), and after your first boot you will need to open Connman UI Setup from the applications menu.
-You will want to set in the preferences to `Enable Start Options from GUI`, `Retain State`, `Enable Tooltips`, `Advanced Control`, `Start Minimized`, `Enable Autostart`
-Also wpa suppicant is replaced with iwd, and if you find you have an issue with bluetooth, then try to disable iwd, unmask wpa supplicant, enable bluetooth, and then re-enable iwd and mask wpa supplicant.

 ## Create Arch ISO
 Download ArchISO from [HERE](https://archlinux.org/download/) and put it on a USB drive with [Etcher](https://www.balena.io/etcher/), [Ventoy](https://www.ventoy.net/en/index.html), or [Rufus](https://rufus.ie/en/) or on linux you can use dd command